wlee221/segment-intersection/README.md

 Red blue segment intersection implementation in C++.

 C++17 compiler is required to compile the files.
-To directly compile on command line, add --std=C++17 to enable C++17 features.
+To directly compile on command line, add --std=c++17 flag.